Woody Ornamentals

 Native: from British Columbia to California, east to Montana.

 Wildlife Value: Nectar and pollen attract bumble bees, moths, butterflies and hoverflies.
 It hosts caterpillars and chrysalises.
 Many birds eat the seeds.Natives used its strong and hard wood to make arrows, bows, combs, pipes for smoking, snowshoes, clubs, armor to protect chests, fishing spears, harpoon shafts, sticks for digging, knitting needles and baskets.
-Meriwether Lewis collected this plant in two places, in early May 1806 in Nez Perce County Idaho and two months later in Missoula County, Montana.
+Meriwether Lewis collected this plant on the Lewis & Clark Expedition in two places, in early May 1806 in Nez Perce County Idaho and two months later in Missoula County, Montana.

 -